andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 .. note::

-  The grey matter and cerebrospinal fluid basis functions tends to get smaller at different rates as the b-values increase.
+  The grey matter and cerebrospinal fluid basis functions tend to get smaller at different rates as the b-values increase.
 Why do you think this might be?

 .. figure:: 05_bvals_tissues.png